-- (i) Low rainfall based on rainfall experienced in a specified historical period; - (ii) Short-term average rainfall based on the average rainfall recorded over the past 10 years; and - Long-term average rainfall-based on the average rainfall recorded over the past 50 years, or the longest period for which rainfall data is available should this be less than 50 years.
-Central scenario-based on the most likely fuel availability used for generation purposes e.g. gas, coal, diesel, hydrogen and water resources.
-Water inflows should be based on the average rainfall recorded over the past 10 years. - (ii) Low Rainfall scenario based on the most likely fuel availability for thermal production units (as per the Central scenario) and considering water availability reflecting rainfall recorded in a specific historical period. - (iii) Low Thermal Fuel scenario based on 90% POE energy availability (an estimate that is expected to be exceeded 9 out of 10 years) for thermal generators that should consider applicable limitations for each site, including the potential impacts of wet coal, longwall moves, train and truck deliveries, loader outages and likely market limitations.
+- (i) Low rainfall based on rainfall experienced in a specified historical period; - (ii) Short-term average rainfall based on the average rainfall recorded over the past 10 years; and - (i) Long term average rainfall based on the average rainfall recorded over the past 50 years, or the longest period for which rainfall data is available should this be less than 50 years.
+Central scenario based on the most likely fuel availability used for generation purposes e.g. gas, coal, diesel, hydrogen and water resources.
+Water inflows should be based on the average rainfall recorded over the past 10 years. - (ii) Low Rainfall scenario based on the most likely fuel availability for thermal production units (as per the Central scenario) and considering water availability reflecting rainfall recorded in a specific historical period. - (iii) Low Thermal Fuel scenario based on 90% probability of exceedance (POE) energy availability (an estimate that is expected to be exceeded 9 out of 10 years) for thermal generators that should consider applicable limitations for each site, including the potential impacts of wet coal, longwall moves, train and truck deliveries, loader outages and likely market limitations.
 The scenario is not designed to reflect a disaster situation, but instead to reflect coincident energy shortfall situations that apply to each site from time to time.
-Hydro generators should submit water inflows consistent with the Central scenario.